awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  If you have expert knowledge about your application behavior, you can skip the pinning behavior for certain application statements\.
 To do so, choose the **Session pinning filters** option when creating the proxy\.
 Currently, you can opt out of session pinning for setting session variables and configuration settings\.

- For metrics about how often pinning occurs for a proxy, see [Monitoring RDS Proxy Using Amazon CloudWatchMonitoring RDS Proxy](#rds-proxy.monitoring)\.
+ For metrics about how often pinning occurs for a proxy, see [Monitoring RDS Proxy using Amazon CloudWatchMonitoring RDS Proxy](#rds-proxy.monitoring)\.

 ### Deleting an RDS Proxy<a name="rds-proxy-deleting"></a>